 Designers also realized that style is based on personality a lot of the time.
 If there are men that are interested in a certain style, it is likely that he has female friends that would respond to something similar.

 A lot of the brands that are starting to introduce women’s lines are sportswear companies.
 Adidas has been popular amongst men for a good few decades but it was never that accessible to women.
 These days there are plenty of great pieces available for women, some similar to the traditional men’s and some others that are specifically designed for the women’s lines.
+You can lower the cost of your entire purchase if you use an Adidas coupon code at the checkout.
 The same can be said of Nike, who have released a lot of their shoes with a different fit that is designed to be more comfortable for women.
 They’re also available in more colors than the men’s varieties.

 This isn’t just happening for women, it’s working the other way around.
 The way that clothes were marketed in the past varied greatly between men and women.
 Men often saw shopping as a necessity.
 Clothes were just something that you needed to buy, shopping wasn’t something to be enjoyed.
 But these days, as a result of the change in attitudes, it has become accepted that men might enjoy fashion and actually like shopping for clothes.
 It could also be partly down to online shopping.
 Men that were put off buying designer clothes because of the experience of shopping can now skip that entirely.
 That means that female designers can begin to target men as well.
 At the moment this is happening primarily in the area of sportswear as well.